Stone veneer: Cladding

 Then, using a mortar mix, the stone cladding would be affixed to the wall.
-In the USA, a typical installation on a lightweight substrate would use plywood backing as an alternative to fibre cement sheet.
+In the US, a typical installation on a lightweight substrate would use plywood backing as an alternative to fibre cement sheet.

 Alternatively, stone cladding can be a natural stone that has been quarried and then cut into thin pieces to reduce weight.

 Being heavier, natural stone cladding often needs mechanical fixing to be adhered to substrates.
 Mechanical fixing could be using shelf angles, or perhaps a product called stone clip.

 Several methods or systems are available for installing stone on the exterior of buildings.